 In my opinion, Copenhagen is one of the prettiest cities in Europe.
 It was the first proper holiday where I could use my new camera (Olympus Pen E-PL8).
-I found myself being spoilt for choice with the amount of photogenic places I found in Copenhagen, and I didn’t even explore the whole city.
+I found myself being spoilt for choice with the number of photogenic places I found in Copenhagen, and I didn’t even explore the whole city.
 But, I’ve managed to whittle it down to 8 of my favourite photo spots in this gorgeous Danish city.

 The most well known, and most photographed spot in Copenhagen is without a shadow of a doubt, the Nyhavn harbour.
 I usually prefer to photograph the less popular areas, but this spot is just so magical I couldn’t leave without taking my camera for a spin.
 It’s such a great hub for the atmosphere and people watching, and the colourful houses make for a photographer’s dream.
 You simply cannot visit Copenhagen without taking a stroll down Nyhavn.
 (It’s especially pretty at night!)

 Magstræde is one of the oldest streets in Copenhagen.
 It still features it’s original cobbling from when it was created in the 1520s.
 This is one of the quieter photo spots that we found, even though it does tend to get photographed a lot.

 The Rundetaarn (Round Tower) is another one of the best photo spots in Copenhagen.
 The tower is Europe’s oldest functioning observatory, and not only is the building itself impressive, but the view from the top is just something else.
-At 35 metres up you get a beautiful panoramic view of the city, and if you’re lucky, a gorgeous sunset.
+At 35 metres up you get a beautiful panoramic view of the city, and if you’re lucky, a spectacular sunset.

 Home to 400 years of royal history, Rosenborg Castle houses the crown jewels, crowns, and the coronation chairs.
 When we visited in February, the gardens were bare.
 So, if you want some great photo opportunities I’d recommend visiting in any other time than winter!